imagestream/opuntia-docs/Opuntia-manual/configuration/os-managment.rst

 ###

 Upgrading the firmware from the command line is not difficult.
-The major complication is getting the firmware to the device and insuring that you do not fill the
+The major complication is getting the firmware to the device and insuring that you do not fill the limited space that is available on the filesystem.

+When uploading